• Home

 The story of this unique Sapporo soup curry begins in Sapporo, the capital city of Hokkaido, in the 1970s.
 The original soup curry was created in Sapporo in the early 70s, inspired by Chinese/Korean medicinal soups and various Southeast Asian and South Asian curries.
 With this inspiration, local chefs began experimenting with a new type of Japanese curry.

 What makes Sapporo soup curry so different from the familiar plate of typical Japanese curry, such as katsu curry or curry don?
 The most obvious distinction is its consistency.
 Sapporo soup curry is a soupy dish that is thin and watery, unlike regular Japanese curry which is thick.
-Instead of being ladled over rice, it is served alongside steamed rice.
+Instead of being ladled over rice, it is served separately with Japanese rice.

-The focus shifts to the individual ingredients, particularly the large, often whole, vegetables that are simmered until tender but not mushy.
-The vegetables are often prepared using a Japanese style deep frying technique called su-age, resulting in crisp deep fried vegetables such as bell pepper, lotus root, eggplant, pumpkin, okra, and carrots.
-This method preserves the vibrant flavors and textures of the fresh vegetables.
+The focus shifts to the individual ingredients, particularly the large, often whole, fresh vegetables that are simmered until tender but not mushy.
+The vegetables are often prepared using a Japanese su age technique, a style of flash frying or deep fry without batter, resulting in crisp deep fried vegetables such as bell peppers, lotus root, eggplant, kabocha squash, pumpkin, okra, carrots, and potatoes.
+This method preserves the vibrant colors and original flavors of the fresh vegetables.
 It’s an interactive meal, one where you control the combination of flavors in every spoonful.

 An assortment of colourful whole spices displayed together, showcasing the key ingredients used to build the deep, layered flavour of Hokkaido soup curry.